 If you have giardia, you could have:

 - loss of appetite

-Your symptoms will appear between three and 25 days (but usually between seven and 10 days) after you become infected.
-You can be ill for three to four days, then feel better, then the symptoms may come back.
+Your symptoms will appear between 3–25 days after you become infected.
+You can be ill for 3–4 days, then feel better, then the symptoms may come back.

 If you don’t get treatment, this can continue and you can be infectious for months.

 If you think you may have giardia, this is what you should do: